mesfint/jobbee-api/readme.md

 # Handling users roles

 - Users in this app are [user,employer,admin]
-- users can register and login, to do more stuffs, they must have at least employer role.
+- users are a default role and can register and login, to do more stuffs, they must have at least employer role.
 - user with employer role can creat , edit and delete job posts

 ### Authorize Roles